capstone-eligo/mobile-eligo/README.md

 ## Setup
 These are the instructions to set up this repo for editing.
 These steps require using macOS for development.

-1. Install node via `brew install node`.
-Check that it is installed by typing `node --version`.
+1. Install node and watchman via `brew install node && brew install watchman`.
 2. Install Xcode via Apple's developer tools or app store.
 3. TBA